-Not all of conversational techniques and educational strategies, or debriefing adjuncts, are appropriate to the all 3 of the different categories of debriefing approaches (e.g. a codebriefer is never involved in self-guided post event debriefing).
+Not all conversational techniques and educational strategies, or debriefing adjuncts, are appropriate to the all 3 of the different categories of debriefing approaches (e.g. a codebriefer is not involved in self-guided post event debriefing).

 The PEARLS framework is a blended approach to debriefing that can be flexibility applied according to context (Eppich & Cheng, 2015; Bajaj et al, 2018).
-It features many of the commonalities of other models and a useful PEARLS Debriefing Tool is available.
+It features many of the commonalities of other models.

 The four phases of PEARLS (Eppich & Cheng, 2015; Bajaj et al, 2018) are:

 - Reaction phase